 During the German occupation of Denmark, the University manages to hold most of its classes and conduct research.
 Several teachers and students play an active role in the resistance.

-George de Hevesy receives the Nobel Prize in Chemistry.
+George de Hevesy of the Niels Bohr Institute receives the Nobel Prize in Chemistry.

 After steady growth, the number of students rise to approx. 6,000, a figure that quadruples over the next decade.